 This brisket takes its inspiration from Southern barbecue.
 Instead of the leaner brisket flat, we call here for the point cut (also known as the deckle), a piece laced with intramuscular fat and prized in barbecue circles for its extra flavor and moistness.
 The tomato-based sauce also takes some cues from barbecue, incorporating brown sugar, molasses, and mustard, and gets a fruity holiday twist with the addition of dried apricots and cranberries, cranberry sauce, and apricot preserves.
 This recipe calls for soy sauce and Worcestershire; if you don't consume those products during Passover, try replacing them with kosher tamari.

 Though it wasn't designed with the holiday in mind, this smoky braised lamb shoulder is the perfect choice if you want to try something a little more out-there.
-A range of powerful ingredients—dark morita chilies, fruity guajillo peppers, and bright, citrusy tomatillos—gives it tons of flavor, softened by a natural caramelly sweetness from dates.
-It also takes just 30 minutes of active prep time, after which it'll slowly cook in the Dutch oven all day, no babysitting needed.
+A range of powerful ingredients—dark morita chilies, fruity guajillo peppers, and bright, citrusy tomatillos—give it tons of flavor, softened by a natural caramelly sweetness from dates.
+It also takes just 30 minutes of active prep time, after which it'll slowly cook in the Dutch oven all day—no babysittingrequired.
 To keep it Passover-appropriate, skip the optional Cotija cheese garnish, and serve it with rice or on its own instead of with tortillas.

 No roasted meats during Passover?
 No problem—cooking chicken breast sous vide, followed by a quick sear on the stovetop, ensures that the meat will end up delightfully juicy and tender inside, with nicely browned and crisp skin outside.
 It can be time-consuming, sure, but almost all of that time is hands-off, freeing you up to prepare other dishes.
 And, unlike traditional methods, sous vide makes overcooking virtually impossible, thus eliminating the number one risk to chicken breast.